TubercularOx/darkhaunter/Speculation/Timeline.md

 * Last possible strip to be on time for defeating Xykon at strip #100 \[Xykon plans]
 * Nale and Thog set up to return after the end of the current dungeon \[Celia plans]

+### Strip #81
+* The Elven gods are introduced.
+Rich says this was before the Snarl plot was created and that if the Snarl were created first then the Elven gods would never have existed.
+[Elven Gods](#elven-gods)

 ### Strip #92

 * First dialog of Goblin teenagers